 What is the recent scientific evidence linking NEC and Cow Milk formula?

-- 2021: Pediatrics and Child Health – An October study finding that breast milk is preferable for premature babies because it reduces the risk of NEC
+- 2021: Pediatrics and Child Health – An October study finding that breast milk is preferable after a premature birth because it reduces the risk of NEC

 - 2021: Journal of the American Academy of Pediatrics – premature infants given exclusively human breast milk showed a 77% reduction in NEC

 - 2019: Cochrane Study – A study of over 1,900 premature infants found those fed a cow’s milk-based formula had 7 times higher rate of NEC

 - 2016 – Breastfeeding Medicine – Beyond Necrotizing Enterocolitis Prevention: Improving Outcomes with an Exclusive Human Milk-Based Diet – A study of over 1,500 newborns finding lower incidence of NEC in those who received only human breast milk versus a bovine-based formula